spitra/midi-router/README.md

 Route midi allows you to select a midi device to listen to as an input and send note information to an output.
 The user has control over where the output is sent, and on what midi channel.

+Set all notes on all outputs to off will poll each output on all channels and set all notes to off.
+This is useful if a note hangs, and your synth never recieves the "note off" command.
+This command will stop it from continuously playing.

 Exit simply exits the program.